vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

    :alt: Specify unit of measure for handling a product vs. when it's purchased.

-Once a product has a :guilabel:`Unit of Measure` and a :guilabel:`Purchase UoM` set on the product form, Odoo can automatically convert the different units in the product's purchase/sales orders and the orders' respective delivery orders/receipts.
+Once a product has a :guilabel:`Unit of Measure` and a :guilabel:`Purchase UoM` set on the product form, Leansoft can automatically convert the different units in the product's purchase/sales orders and the orders' respective delivery orders/receipts.
 The only condition is that all the units have to be in the *same category* (Unit, Weight, Volume, Length, etc.).